d3fc/d3fc/packages/d3fc-extent/README.md

 # Linear Extent

 Calculates the extent of an array of data which can be used to set the range on a scale.
 Can also optionally pad the data in various ways as described below.
+Internally makes use of `d3-array`'s [`min`](https://github.com/d3/d3-array#min) and [`max`](https://github.com/d3/d3-array#max) methods.

 ## Example usage